On permutations of $\{1,\ldots,n\}$ and related topics

-{\it Proof of Theorem 1.4}. (i) The subgroup $H$ of $G$ generated by $a_1,\ldots,a_n$ is finitely generated and torsion-free.
-As $H$ is isomorphic to $\Z^r$ for some positive integer $r$, if we take an algebraic number field $K$ with $[K:\Q]=n$ then $H$ is isomorphic to the additive group $O_K$ of algebraic integers in $K$.
+{\it Proof of Theorem 1.4}. (i) The case $n=1$ is trivial.
+Below we let $n>1$.
+Note that the subgroup $H$ of $G$ generated by $a_1,\ldots,a_n$ is infinite, finitely generated and torsion-free.
+Thus $H$ is isomorphic to $\Z^r$ for some positive integer $r$.
+By algebraic number theory (cf. [He]), we may take an algebraic number field $K$ with $[K:\Q]=r$ and hence $H$ is isomorphic to the additive group $O_K$ of algebraic integers in $K$.
 Thus, without any loss of generality, we may simply assume that $G$ is the additive group $\C$ of all complex numbers.

-By Lemma 3.2, the coefficient of $x_1^{n-1}\ldots x_n^{n-1}$ in the polynomial
+By Lemma 2.2, the coefficient of $x_1^{n-1}\ldots x_n^{n-1}$ in the polynomial

 is $(-1)^{n(n-1)/2}\per[i^{j-1}]_{1\ls i,j\ls n}$, which is nonzero since $\per[i^{j-1}]_{1\ls i,j\ls n}>0$.
-Applying Lemma 3.1 we see that there are $x_1,\ldots,x_n\in A=\{a_1,\ldots,a_n\}$ with $P(x_1,\ldots,x_n)\not=0$.
+Applying Lemma 2.1 we see that there are $x_1,\ldots,x_n\in A=\{a_1,\ldots,a_n\}$ with $P(x_1,\ldots,x_n)\not=0$.
 Thus, for some $\pi\in S_n$ all the numbers $ka_{\sigma(k)}\ (k=1,\ldots,n)$ are distinct.
 This ends the proof of part (i).